 - Rating: Moderate/Challenging

-Best Hikes Near DC: (Surprisingly) Dang Good for Hiking!
+Best Hikes Near DC: (Surprisingly) Dang Good For Hiking!

 We hope this list of our favorite hikes has demonstrated that Washington D.C. has so much more to offer than just stuffy museums and a big white house.
 Hiking in the DC area offers a real opportunity to combine both nature and history into one exciting adventure!